 - Hereditary Elliptocytosis (Ovalocytosis) – Another genetic disorder that leads to the production of malformed red blood cells.
-The disease causes the red blood cells to become oval-shaped.
+The disease causes red blood cells to become oval-shaped.
 These types of cells are also inflexible and have an abnormally short lifespan.

 - Pyruvate Kinase Deficiency – A blood disorder most commonly found among the Amish people.
-The inherited disorder is caused by the body missing an enzyme called pyruvate kinase which causes the blood cells to breaking down easily.
+The inherited disorder is caused by the body missing an enzyme called pyruvate kinase which causes the blood cells to break down easily.